jmarizgit/LTLCPP/README.md

 }
 ```

-In C++ all methods and attributes are **private** by default.
+**Private** is the default access specifier in C++.
+All methods and attributes are **private** by default.
 This means that the methods and attributes can only be accessed whithin the class.

 **Public** attributes and methods can be accessed for the entire program.